Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Check in → status changes to "Running"
 - [X] Check out → status changes to "Completed"
 - [FIXED: Undo Check in should only display thanos dialog for staff.
 Regular users should see the default custom dialogue.]
-- [BROKEN: Make Check out and Undo-Check in the same size horizontally and vertically, not just text determined size.]
+- [FIXED: Make Check out and Undo-Check in the same size horizontally and vertically, not just text determined size.]
 - [X] Archive appears with entry
 - [X] Admin can approve user
 - [X] Admin can cancel entry